ricsirigu/ricsirigu.github.io/src/data/blog/secure-by-design-hamster-wheel-of-pain/index.md

 If you found this post helpful, or if you want to chat more about this or anything at the intersection of development and security — I’d love to hear from you.

-Feel free to reach out on <a href="https://www.linkedin.com/in/riccardosirigu/" target="_blank" rel="noopener noreferrer">LinkedIn</a>
+Feel free to reach out on <a href="https://www.linkedin.com/in/riccardosirigu/" target="_blank" rel="noopener noreferrer">LinkedIn</a>.

 Always happy to connect with fellow developers, researchers, and security-minded folks.

-Stay curious.
-Stay secure. 🔒🚀
+Stay curious, stay secure. 🔒🚀